 Born in pre-Brexitannia, Luton, England, of both English and Irish heritage, ‘actively over-under achieving in procrastination‘ and fighting off ‘delusions of grandeur’ since 1975, Adrian Reynolds ‘Ren’ is a contemporary Artist/Designer based in Dublin, Ireland.

 About - Art Background

 From an early age Adrian has always been interested in the aesthetics and assembly of objects.
 Commencing with childhood doodling at Primary School, Art and Design at High School and an intensive Foundation Art Program at College.
 This provided him with a visual vocabulary in the materials, techniques, language, concepts and processes of making, using and thinking about art.
 All of which illustrates Adrian’s experience and dexterity in a vast range of traditional fine art skills.

 About - Design Background

 Adrian graduated from Wolverhampton University in 1996, completing a BA Hons in Three-Dimensional Design – Ceramics.
-This fantastic course introduced him to both Studio and Industrial Ceramic techniques ranging from: throwing, printing, mould making, slip casting, hand building, chemistry based glaze research and firing techniques.
+This course introduced him to both Studio and Industrial Ceramic techniques ranging from: throwing, printing, mould making, slip casting, hand building, chemistry based glaze research and firing techniques.
 This was also accompanied by contextual studies of 20th Century Design.